 “Be patient toward all that is unsolved in your heart and try to love the questions themselves…” ― Rainer Maria Rilke

 What can you do to promote STEAM, create community, develop connections to curriculum, and is something everyone enjoys?
-Those were the questions and we lived the answers to in a series of Make-a-thons the MFSC hosted around Manhattan.
+Those were the questions that we lived the answers to in a series of Make-a-thons the MFSC hosted around Manhattan.

 It’s been almost a month since the Manhattan Make-a-thon finale.
 I’ve written a little about it for internal emails and our Web site, but it was about the event itself, less about the deeper purpose of the event.
 However, there were many purposes, and trying to condense the experience to one main point has been challenging.
 For me the one point that crystallizes most clearly is community.